Design in Sicily (UofM Students)

 Housing & Meals

-Students live in furnished apartments with shared bedrooms with other students on the program.
-Generally apartments are 2-4 bedrooms, with 4-8 students per apartment.
-Meals are not included, but kitchen supplies are available for students to cook their own meals.
+You will live in furnished apartments with shared bedrooms with other students on the program.
+Generally, apartments are 2–4 bedrooms, with 4–8 students per apartment.
+Meals are not included, but kitchen supplies are available for you to cook your own meals.

 Excursions